Hong Kong: Chaos ensues as fresh protests kick off | DW | 28.07.2019

 Sunday's main rally was initially scheduled to move through Sheung Wan, a historic district popular with tourists and where riot police previously used tear gas against protesters.

-But authorities rejected the route, prompting people to march in opposite directions.
-Some headed towards a major shopping district, where they set up barricades to block off the area, and others towards the police headquarters.
+But authorities rejected the route, prompting people to set off in opposite directions.
+Some headed towards a major shopping district, where they set up barricades to block off the area, and others towards the police station.

 Read more: Hong Kong protests: Is the government losing control of law and order?